Destination wedding switzerland

 • Sunrise ceremonies: Possible at Säntis or Schäfler

-Where to elope in Switzerland
+Where to Elope: The Best Mountain Wedding Venues in Switzerland

 Summit Restaurant Chäserrugg